What Are the Risks and Benefits of SMILE?

-Like any surgery, SMILE carries the risk of problems or complications you should consider.
+Like any surgery, small incision lenticule extraction (SMILE) carries the risk of problems or complications you should consider.
 These include:

 - glare and halos around lights, particularly at night

 - debris where the corneal disc was removed

 - inflammation within the treated area